 - Open configuration for subtasks: Customize whether subtasks are created and their statuses.

-💡 AdminPulse only adds tasks to the Task board on their scheduled day.
+💡 AdminPulse only adds tasks to the Task board on their scheduled workday.
 If you want a task to appear earlier, use the Execute the next line now button.

-- For schedules related to annual reports or general meetings, ensure that the 'End financial year' and 'Next annual general meeting' fields are correctly entered.
+- For schedules related to annual reports or general meetings, it is important that the 'End financial year' and 'Next annual general meeting' fields are filled in correctly.
 You can adjust these in the 'Accountant information' section of the relation file.

-- Make sure Task templates are linked to the correct relation type (Settings > Task templates) to keep the 'Add common task schedules' list as relevant as possible.
+- Make sure task templates are linked to the correct relation type (Settings > Task templates).

-- Customize subtask configurations if certain steps don’t apply to a specific relation.
+- Customize subtask configurations if certain steps do not apply to a specific relation.

-Check out related articles for more information about Task templates, schedules, and more:
+Check out related articles for more information about task templates, schedules, Task scheduling and employee assignments: